querqy/chorus/finetuning/README.md

 ``python3 -m venv venv``
 Afterward, you can activate the environment by running:
 ``source venv/bin/activate``
-To install the dependencies, to run the fine-tuning exaples, run ``pip install -r requirements.txt``
+To install the dependencies, to run the fine-tuning examples, run ``pip install -r requirements.txt``

 ## Run Unsupervised SBERT fine-tuning (Text-to-Text Search)